Laniakea-elixir-it/Documentation/source/admin_documentation/vpn/vpn.rst

 Automatic deployment of a bastion on OpenStack
 ----------------------------------------------

-In this section, we show how to automatically deploy a bastion host in an OpenStack environment using Terraform, followed by direct configuration through an Ansible role.
-The repository documenting all steps is available at this `link <https://github.com/Laniakea-elixir-it/ansible-role-vpn-bastion>`_.
+In this sub-section, is shown how to automatically deploy a bastion host in an OpenStack environment using Terraform, followed by direct configuration through an Ansible role.
+The repository documenting all steps is available at this `GitHub repository link <https://github.com/Laniakea-elixir-it/ansible-role-vpn-bastion>`_.
-It contains an Ansible role for provisioning and configuring a secure bastion host (Ubuntu 22.04) with PAM authentication using the OAuth2 Device Flow.
-The role creates the required local users, builds and installs the ``pam_oauth2_device`` module, applies the necessary PAM configuration, and updates ``sshd`` to enable OIDC-based interactive authentication and automatic home directory management.

-The Ansible role can be used standalone or as part of an automated deployment pipeline together with the Terraform module in the ``terraform`` directory, which handles the infrastructure provisioning on OpenStack.
+The Ansible role you'll find can be used standalone or as part of an automated deployment pipeline together with the Terraform module in the ``terraform`` directory, which handles the infrastructure provisioning on OpenStack.

 .. tip::
    Choose this installation method only if you already have some knowledge of Terraform and Ansible.
    Otherwise, follow the full guide.

-Start by cloning the repository on any VM you want to use:
+Start by cloning the repository on any VM you want:

 .. code-block:: bash